Jks23456/ws28XX-Engine/README.md

 #### Many Thanks to Mithrandir...

 ## Getting Started
 <p>Clone this reposetory and open it with a Python IDE.
-Some effekcs and objects need further package installation (See Doc).</p)
+Some effects and objects need further package installation (See Doc).</p)

 ## Seting up the Engine
 <p>Import Engine, Consol and Alarm</p>